Working at a Health Tech Startup: How Does It Differ from Outsourcing?

 Product Company

-At Jio Health, I own the mobile experience.
-When a patient reports a confusing flow in the booking screen, I see the feedback, investigate the issue, and ship the fix.
-I watch analytics to see if the change helped.
+At Jio Health I own the mobile experience.
+When a patient reports a confusing booking flow, I see the feedback, investigate, ship the fix, and check analytics to see if it helped.
+You feel the impact of your work directly.

 Technical Depth vs Breadth